THargreaves/into-the-tidyverse/resources/session_three/session_three_presentation.md

 Combining dpylr with ggplot
 ====================================

-* Question: of all large diamonds of colour `G`, what is the median volmue (assume approximately ellisoidal) for each cut?
+* Question: of all large diamonds of colour `G`, what is the median volume (assume approximate ellipsoidality) for each cut?

 ```r